openhab-scripters/openhab-helper-libraries/Sphinx/Guides/Triggers.rst

                 System shuts down

-    There is a workaround to run a rule when the script file gets unloaded, similar to the startup workaround:
+    There is a workaround to run a rule when the script file gets unloaded, similar to the StartupTrigger workaround:

     .. tabs::